 Compton Verney is a Grade I Listed building, set among Grade II Listed ‘Capability’ Brown parkland.
 This designation means that changes to the car park were part of a major consultation with Stratford District Council, Historic England, Middlemarch (part of Warwickshire Wildlife Trust) and Warwickshire Archaeology.
 The principle design and project management has been undertaken by BEA Landscape Design Ltd, with civil engineering and landscaping by Walsh Construction Ltd. The projected has been financed with generous support from Arts Council England.

 Why can cars no longer park in the courtyard?

-As part of the planning consent granted by Stratford District Council, we must not permit cars to park in the courtyard in order to preserve the integrity of our historic Grade I Listed building.
+As part of the plans submitted to Stratford District Council, following advice from the consultants listed above, we must not permit cars to park in the courtyard in order to preserve the integrity of our historic Grade I Listed building.